jeremy-habit/Metasya/README.md

 /* Get the version of the provided exiftool by Metasya */ echo $metadataHelper->getProvidedExiftoolVersion();

-/* Return an array which indicates if Metasya used the local or the provided exiftool and the version of the used exiftool */ echo $metadataHelper->getUsedExiftoolVersion();
+/* Return an array which indicates if Metasya uses the local or the provided exiftool and the version of the used exiftool */ var_dump($metadataHelper->getUsedExiftoolVersion());

 /* example :
 array (size=1)